 The intramuscular route is recommended for influenza vaccine.
 Adults and older children should be vaccinated in the deltoid muscle.
-A needle length of $\geq 1$ inches can be considered for these age groups because needles <1 inch might be of insufficient length to penetrate muscle tissue in certain adults and older children (142).
-Infants and young children should be vaccinated in the anterolateral aspect of the thigh (47).
+A needle length $\geq 1$ inches can be considered for these age groups because needles <1 inch might be of insufficient length to penetrate muscle tissue in certain adults and older children (167).